One of the most common questions that we receive is ” Do I need to lodge a tax return while living overseas?”.

 Not typically, although it is possible.
 If you’re an Australian resident that generates foreign income, there’s a possibility that you’ll be double-taxed.
 However if your foreign income was earned in a country that has a Double Taxation Agreement with Australia, then usually, you’ll be able offset a portion of the tax paid in the foreign country against your Australian tax payable.

 This can be a complex area of tax and it’s easy to make mistakes and end up paying more than you should!
-However, if you engage our team at Expat Tax Services to assist, there are ways we can help you to reduce this.
+However, if you engage our team at Expat Taxes to assist, there are ways we can help you to reduce this.
 To find out more please contact us for an appointment – we’ll be happy to help you answer the question ” Do I need to lodge a tax return while living overseas?” along with many more.